neperfepx/neper/docs/_sources/doc/introduction.rst.txt

   - `R. Quey, A. Villani and C. Maurice, Nearly uniform sampling of crystal orientations, J. Appl.
 Crystallogr., vol. 51, pp. 1162-1173, 2018, <https://doi.org/10.1107/S1600576718009019>`_ describes uniform sampling of crystal orientations.

+- The Neper developer's documentation is included in the distribution, in the :file:`doc-dev/` directory.

 Resources for FEPX can be accessed from https://fepx.info.

 .. _installing_neper: